ourcodingclub/ourcodingclub.github.io/_posts/2018-10-15-machine-learning.md

                 |      0.300 |      0.350 |      0.350 |            |
 ----------------|------------|------------|------------|------------|
 ```
+To evaluate our models performance we can check if there are any discrepancies between our `iris.knn` model predictions and the actual `irisTest.labels`.
+To do this you can first check the total number of predicted classes per category in the last row under column total.

+These can then be compared against the actual classes on the right under row total.
+Our knn model predicted 12 setosa, 14 versicolor and 14 virginica.
+However when comparing this to our actual data there were 12 setosa, 12 versicolor and 16 virginca species in our test dataset.

-We can see that our algorithm was able to almost predict all species classes correctly, except for two cases where virginica was falsely classified by our algorithm as versicolor.
-However all in all this is already a good result!
+Overall we can see that our algorithm was able to almost predict all species classes correctly, except for a case where two samples where falsely classified as versicolor when in fact they belonged to virginica.
+To improve the model you could now experiment with using different `k` values to see if this impacts your model results in any way.

+Finally now that your model is trained you could go ahead and try to implement your algorithm on the entire iris dataset to see how effective it is!

 ### Summary and Next steps

-We have now covered:
+In this tutorial we have now covered the following:

 - the very basics of machine learning in `R`
-- implementing k-nearest neighbour classification
+- implementing a k-nearest neighbour classification algorithm
 - building our own training and test datasets
-- testing and evaluating our knn algorithm
+- testing and evaluating our knn algorithm using a cross-tabulation

 However there is still a whole world to explore.
 For those interested in learning more have a look at this [freely available book](https://daviddalpiaz.github.io/r4sl/index.html) on machine learning in R.

-You can now also go ahead and try to implement your own knn model using your own data or an established dataset such as the one used in this tutorial.

 <hr>
 <hr>